 Enriching Cohort Model and Small Class Sizes

 At Boucher, we know the value of hands-on learning.
-Our cohort-model of education ensures small class sizes of 20-30 people, and honors the value of interpersonal relationships during the learning process.
+Our cohort-model of education ensures small class sizes of 20-30 people and honors the value of interpersonal relationships during the learning process.
 Through the cohort model, classmates and instructors alike provide support and encourage familiarity, establishing a strong community for each student’s time at Boucher.

 Emphasis on the Roots of Naturopathic Medicine

-The true power of naturopathic medicine lies in harmony of body, mind, and spirit.
+The true power of naturopathic medicine lies in the harmony of body, mind, and spirit.
 We strive to honor that harmony by instilling the foundation of naturopathy – holistic, preventative treatment – in all of our students.
 Our naturopathic approach to health combines hundreds of years of individually applied treatment with modern evidence-informed practice.
-The simple tenets of our medicine allow the power of nature to express itself fully, allowing healing of body, mind, and spirit.
+The simple tenets of our medicine allow the power of nature to express itself fully, allowing the healing of body, mind, and spirit.

 Strong Board Exam Results